n3s0/n3s0.github.io/content/feed/writeups/shhc-kringlecon/2024/index.md

 If you need help, run the 'hint' command.
 ```

+To do this.
+Issue the curl command to send the request to `curlingfun` and
+use the port; indicated by a colon (`:`) as shown in the command below.

 ```sh
 curl "curlingfun:8080"
 ```

+Looks like that's correct.
+We're off to a good start.

 ```sh
 You have successfully accessed the site on port 8080!